-You’ll then travel to Valencia and volunteer on an urban mobility project before meeting your homestay family in Palma de Mallorca, the capital city of Spain’s Balearic Islands, where you will engage in urban development activities.
+Travel to Valencia and volunteer on an urban mobility project before meeting your homestay family in Palma de Mallorca, the capital city of Spain’s Balearic Islands, where you will immerse yourself in the daily life of a Spanish family and continue to engage in urban development activities.

-Finish your Experiment with a cultural journey to Barcelona, Spain’s second-most-populated city, where you will immerse yourself once again in a different urban lifestyle and culture, using your observations and skills to identify technological advances and discuss concepts of urban development.
-Develop a critical and analytical view of the city and its structure as you explore architecturally astounding sites such as Gaudí’s Park Güell and Sagrada Família.
+Finish your Experiment with a cultural journey to Barcelona, Spain’s second-most-populous city, where you will immerse yourself once again in a different urban lifestyle and culture, using your observations and skills to identify technological advances and discuss concepts of urban development.
+Explore architecturally astounding sites such as Gaudí’s Park Güell and Sagrada Família.
 Your final days in Spain will be spent visiting the Museu Picasso or dipping your toes in the Mediterranean Sea.

 Madrid, 3 days